adriana-icasiano/sqlalchemy-challenge/README.md

 - - -

 ## Step 2 - Climate App
-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Design a Flask API based on the queries that you have just developed.
-* Use Flask to create your routes.

 ### Routes
 * `/`